Banach space projections and Petrov-Galerkin estimates: Introduction

 \section{Introduction}

 In a landmark 1971 paper, \citet{Babuska1971} developed a framework for the analysis of finite element methods.
 This analysis encompassed not only Galerkin methods for coercive bilinear forms (as in the pioneering work of \citet{Cea1964}), but also Galerkin methods for non-coercive bilinear forms (such as mixed finite element methods, cf.~\citet{BrFo1991}) and Petrov--Galerkin methods more generally.
 A key innovation in this work was the replacement of the coercivity assumption by the so-called \emph{inf-sup condition}.
+(See also the essential contribution by \citet{Brezzi1974}.)
 One of the main results of Babu\v{s}ka's paper is an \textit{a priori} error estimate for Petrov--Galerkin methods satisfying this inf-sup condition.

 Remarkably, more than three decades passed before a 2003 paper, by \citet{XuZi2003}, pointed out that the constant in Babu\v{s}ka's estimate can be improved (by $1$) when the space of trial functions is a Hilbert space.
 To develop this improved estimate, \citet{XuZi2003} used an identity concerning the operator norm of a projection on a Hilbert space.
 However, this identity is completely idiosyncratic to Hilbert spaces, and for arbitrary Banach spaces, Babu\v{s}ka's original estimate has yet to be improved.